Labral Tear Repair in Seattle, WA

 If you experience these symptoms, Dr. Koo may perform a physical exam and look at your medical history, which can help determine if a labral tear is a possibility.
 However, it’s very difficult to diagnose a labral tear, even with diagnostic imaging.
 The only sure way to diagnose a labral tear is through arthroscopy.

-Shoulder Labrum Tear Treatment
+Shoulder Labrum Tear Treatment in Bellevue

 The biceps tendon passes from the arm into the shoulder joint where it attaches to the labrum.
 Typical treatment for labral tears involves activity modification, anti-inflammatory medications, and physical therapy.
 When medical treatment fails, arthroscopic repair of the labrum can be performed.
 Typically, a Bankart Repair is used to treat labral and SLAP tears.